Advertisement

 MARTHA'S VINEYARD, MASSACHUSETTS - AUGUST 09: Michelle Obama speaks during Higher Ground's "IMO with Michelle Obama & Craig Robinson" podcast during 2025 Martha's Vineyard African American Film Festival at Martha's Vineyard Performing Arts Center on August 09, 2025 in Martha's Vineyard, Massachusetts.
 (Photo by Arturo Holmes/Getty Images)

 Bestselling author and former First Lady of the United States, Michelle Obama, is speaking publicly in Australia for the first time.
-Tickets are on sale now!
+And tickets are on sale now.

 Advertisement

-In Conversations with Michelle Obama will take place on Tuesday, 19 May 2026, in Melbourne Convention and Exhibition Centre (MCEC) and on Wednesday, 20 May 2026 at Sydney’s International Convention Centre (ICC).
+In Conversations with Michelle Obama will take place on Tuesday, 19 May 2026, in Melbourne Convention and Exhibition Centre (MCEC) and also on Wednesday, 20 May 2026, at Sydney’s International Convention Centre (ICC).
 Tickets are on sale now.
 Purchase tickets here.

 Michelle Obama is speaking publicly in Australia for the first time.
 Image Supplied